EPA Particulate Matter Data -- Analyses using Local Control Strategy: Abstract

 \section{Abstract}

-{Analyses of large observational datasets tend to be complicated and prone to fault depending upon the variable selection, data cleaning and analytic methods employed.
-Here, we discuss analyses of 2016 US environmental epidemiology data and outline some potential implications of our \textit{Non-parametric and Unsupervised Learning} perspective.
-Readers are invited to download the CSV files we have contributed to \textbf{dryad} and apply the analytic approaches they think appropriate.
-We hope to encourage development of a broad-based ``consensus view'' of the potential effects of Secondary Organic Aerosols (Volatile Organic Compounds that have predominantly Biogenic or Anthropogenic origin) within PM$_{2.5}$ particulate matter on Circulatory and/or Respiratory mortality.
-The analyses described here ultimately focus on the question: ``Is life in a region with relatively high air-borne Biogenic particulate matter also relatively dangerous in terms of Circulatory and/or Respiratory mortality?''}
+\textit{Statistical Learning} methodology for analysis of large collections of cross-sectional \textit{observational data} can be most effective when the approach used is both \textit{Nonparametric} and \textit{Unsupervised}.
+We illustrate use of our \textit{NU Learning} approach on 2016 US environmental epidemiology data that we have made freely available.
+We encourage other researchers to download these data, apply whatever methodology they wish, and contribute to development of a broad-based ``consensus view'' of potential effects of Secondary Organic Aerosols (volatile organic compounds of predominantly biogenic or anthropogenic origin) within PM$_{2.5}$ particulate matter on circulatory and/or respiratory mortality.
+Our analyses here focus on the question: ``Are regions with relatively high air-borne biogenic particulate matter also expected to have relatively high circulatory and/or respiratory mortality?''